Web-Dev-Collaborative/reactdailies/30DaysC/readme.md

 9. Now, assuming you did this on master branch, your set-up is done for all 30 days.

 then for each day/project:
-cd into that day's folder/project create new branch for each day/project run `yarn start` do your current day of react merge branch into your own overarching repo
+* cd into that day's folder/project
+* create new branch for each day/project
+* run `yarn start`
+* do your current day of react
+* merge branch into your overarching repo

 There will be no set-up the rest of the 30 days because you've just done it all.